-Biology is current news; why else is it featured so frequently by the media?
 The technology for cloning genes and transferring genes between organisms, and even species, has undergone an explosive development in the last two decades.
 DNA technology is used as evidence in criminal prosecutions and to study extinct animals.
 Threats to conservation and the degradation of our landscape and habitats have been matched by a greater understanding of the dependence of organisms on each other and the environment.
 In a nutshell though it could be described as the science of the interrelationship of structure and function of living organisms.

-Students wishing to study Biology will ideally have achieved a good grade at GCSE and will be expected to have a sound understanding of the subject as well as an interest in furthering their skills.
+Students wishing to study Biology will ideally have achieved a 6 or more at GCSE and will be expected to have a sound understanding of the subject as well as an interest in furthering their skills.

-The A' Level in Biology aims to engage and inspire students by showing how an understanding of many contemporary issues requires a grasp of fundamental biological ideas.
+The A Level in Biology aims to engage and inspire students by showing how an understanding of many contemporary issues requires a grasp of fundamental biological ideas.

-Among the many benefits, A' Level Biology is designed to:
+Among the many benefits, A Level Biology is designed to: